 How to Add Your Resume to a Job Application via LinkedIn

-- Find a job that interests you using the LinkedIn job search.
+- Find a job offer using the LinkedIn job search.

-- Click on the job description to see the details.
+- Click the job description to see the details.

 - Fill in all the required fields.

-- Under “Resume,” select “Upload resume” and upload your resume file.
+- Under “Resume,” click “Upload resume” and upload your resume file.

 - Click “Submit application” when ready.

 - If you aren’t logged in to LinkedIn, uploading a resume to a job application will be mandatory.